Physical Therapy (PT)

 PT 601AG — Clinical Anatomy for Physical Therapists I

 This course constitutes Part 1 of the comprehensive consideration of human anatomy using a regional approach to the human body that is designed for the training of clinicians.
-The course will cover regional gross and clinical anatomy of the pectoral and pelvic girdles, upper and lower extremities, head and neck.
+The course will cover regional gross and clinical anatomy of the pectoral and pelvic girdles, upper and lower extremities.
 The emphasis is on function, topographic, radiographic correlations, and clinical applications.
-Surface anatomy, and palpation skills are emphasized, as well as more in-depth analysis of the peripheral nervous system and musculoskeletal system as they relate to clinical skills utilized by physical therapists.
+Surface anatomy is examined and palpation skills are introduced, as well as more in-depth analysis of the peripheral nervous system and musculoskeletal system as they relate to clinical skills utilized by physical therapists.

 4 credits